Dr Clare Stainthorp, MA Hons and MLitt (Glasgow), PhD (Birmingham)

 - Podcasts: 'Freethought “Zines,” Poetry, Small-R Republicans, and More, with Dr. Clare Stainthorp', Beyond Atheism (May 2021); 'Exploring place-based inequalities in the UK', UCL Minds (December 2019).

 - Online Talk: 'Constance Naden: Birmingham’s "most gifted daughter"', Jewellery Quarter Cemeteries Project (August 2020).

 - ‘Seeing Science in the Stars: Constance Naden’s sonnets and the night sky’, Lucy Writers (May 2020).

-- ‘How the language we use entrenches inequalities’ (October 2019).
+- ‘How the language we use entrenches inequalities’, The Conversation (October 2019).